 While earning her law degree and Masters in Business Administration at Stetson University, Kayla served as chief of the Ambassador Program, secretary of the Business Law Society and president of the Running Club.
 It is not surprising upon graduation, Kayla received the Dean’s Award and William F. Blews Pro Bono Award.
 While a student at the University of South Florida, she was a member of the Honors College Student Council and conducted research on the effects of student leadership on the college campus.
 Kayla was also a 400 hurdler for the Women’s Track and Field Team.

 Kayla is a Fort Myers native and graduated from Fort Myers High School.
-When not working, she enjoys spending time with her husband, two children, their dog, Adelaide, traveling and running.
+When not working, she enjoys spending time with her husband, three children, their dog, Adelaide, traveling and running.
 Kayla is also in the process of getting her private pilot’s license.

 Professional and Civic Affiliations